greneboy/greneboy.github.io/_posts/2025-07-16-first-blog.md

 6. Publish
 7. Repeat

-Lastly this blog it's licensed under Creative Commons Attribution 4.0 International.
+Lastly, this blog is licensed under Creative Commons Attribution 4.0 International.
 Also applies to my other blogs and content.